udayasankar/Algorithms/README.md

    <td style="word-wrap: break-word">◾ A space-efficient probabilistic data structure used to test whether an element is a member of a set.
        ◾ False positives are possible, but false negatives are not.
    </td>
-   <td>◾ Checking if a username is available.
+   <td style="word-wrap: break-word">◾ Checking if a username is available.
        ◾ Identifying potentially malicious URLs in a web crawler.
    </td>
  </tr>